There is a feature in the human personality that opposes the pull. It’s called frustration.

 Everything, in the end, follows the law of cause and effect.
 We can count on it.

-We can work towards establishing an inner knowledge of this truth: all fulfillment is potentially ours.
-Our knowing this will make it so.
+We can develop an inner knowing: all fulfillment is possible.
+Knowing this helps make it real.

 But we need to know this in a relaxed atmosphere that lets go, so our wishes can come true.
 The state of “I must have it” is not it.